leonardoLavagna/Waves-Simulation/README.md

 - **Apr.
 21, 2022:** Pseudo-Spectral methods for 1D elastic wave equations.
 Uploaded Notebooks 13 and 14.
 We need to reorganize the folders: Fourier method in Part 1 etc...
 - **Apr.
 22, 2022:** Complete revision of the previous parts.
 Minor fixes.
 - **Apr.
 23, 2022:** Upload of the corrected Notebooks.
 The numeration of the Notebooks has slightly changed.
 The first half of the project is now completed (first version).
+- **Apr.
+23, 2022:** Added Notebook 15 in Part IV.
+Discussion of weak forms of the equations and the Galerkin Principle.